DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ### Use Glob Patterns

-TestCafe also supports [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to specify a set of files:
+TestCafe also supports [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to run a set of files that match a specified pattern:

 ```sh
 testcafe firefox ./tests/*mobile*